Writers Guild Releases Tentative Agreement With AMPTP, Including $280 Million in Studio Health Plan Contributions

 “For screenwriters, we established a new minimum for “page-one” rewrites, which is significantly higher than the standard rewrite fee.
 We expanded the number of writers covered by the guaranteed second step provision, and required studios to notify producers that only our employers may request work from the writer or receive direct delivery of the script,” the memo read.

-As for artificial intelligence protections, the guild says it has expanded its access to information on how studios are integrating AI and clauses requiring studios to meet with the WGA if it plans to license writers’ work to train commercially available generative AI systems.
+As for artificial intelligence protections, the guild says it has expanded its access to information on how studios are integrating AI and clauses requiring studios to meet with the WGA if it plans to license writers’ work to train commercially available generative AI systems, during which the WGA would be able to negotiate compensation for writers.

 Individuals with knowledge of the talks said that the AMPTP did not want to establish any compensation for AI licensing agreements during this contract cycle as no studios were imminently launching such partnerships.
 The recent dissolution of the partnership between Disney and OpenAI with the latter’s shutdown of its video generating software Sora played a factor in the talks.